browndw/docuscope-ca-online/paper/paper.md

 Corpus linguistics and computational text analysis are established methods in linguistics, writing studies, and digital humanities [@biber2011corpus; @mcenery2012corpus].
 However, existing tools present researchers with a fragmented landscape that forces compromises between accessibility and analytical depth.

+The DocuScope rhetorical taxonomy [@kaufer2004power] addresses systematic rhetorical analysis, identifying functional language patterns beyond surface-level linguistic features.
+However, DocuScope's established implementations relied on rule-based string matching, limiting integration with modern NLP pipelines and restricting adoption outside specialized research groups with access to proprietary tools.
+This barrier is particularly problematic in educational contexts, where students and novice researchers need access to authentic corpus analysis without first mastering programming or command-line interfaces.

+DocuScope CA addresses this gap by unifying DocuScope's hierarchical rhetorical tagging with contemporary linguistic annotation, transparent provenance tracking, flexible deployment options, and educational accessibility in a single open-source package.
+The intuitive web interface enables students and novices to conduct sophisticated corpus analysis without programming prerequisites, while the API/CLI supports reproducible research workflows for advanced users.

+# State of the field

 Established tools like AntConc [@anthony2005antconc] excel at concordancing, frequency analysis, and keyword identification but provide no part-of-speech or rhetorical annotation capabilities.
 Web-based platforms like Voyant Tools [@voyant2016] offer accessible text visualization and basic analysis but similarly lack linguistic tagging and rhetorical analysis features.
 Code-centric frameworks (spaCy, NLTK) provide sophisticated linguistic processing but require substantial programming expertise and offer no built-in rhetorical analysis.
 Proprietary tools often combine features but lack transparency, reproducibility controls, and flexible deployment options.

-The DocuScope rhetorical taxonomy [@kaufer2004power] addresses systematic rhetorical analysis, identifying functional language patterns beyond surface-level linguistic features.
-However, DocuScope's established implementations relied on rule-based string matching, limiting integration with modern NLP pipelines and restricting adoption outside specialized research groups with access to proprietary tools.
-This barrier is particularly problematic in educational contexts, where students and novice researchers need access to authentic corpus analysis without first mastering programming or command-line interfaces.

-No existing tool combines: (1) DocuScope's hierarchical rhetorical tagging, (2) contemporary linguistic annotation (POS, lemmatization), (3) transparent provenance tracking, (4) flexible deployment (desktop, web, headless), (5) reproducible workflows, and (6) educational accessibility in a single package.

-DocuScope CA addresses this gap by unifying rhetorical and linguistic analysis in a deployable system that serves both exploratory users (via Streamlit interface) and reproducible workflows (via API/CLI).
-The intuitive web interface enables students and novices to engage directly with real corpus data, conducting sophisticated analyses without programming prerequisites.
-Meanwhile, the provenance manifest ensures transparency, and multiple deployment options accommodate diverse institutional and individual needs.
+Creating new software was necessary because existing corpus tools lacked the architectural capacity for integrating rhetorical tagging with modern NLP pipelines while maintaining educational accessibility.
+AntConc lacks extensibility for custom trained models; Voyant Tools runs exclusively in browser contexts incompatible with multi-stage NLP pipelines; spaCy and NLTK require programming expertise that would exclude our educational audience.
+Contributing DocuScope functionality to any single existing tool would either sacrifice the dual mandate of research-grade performance and educational accessibility, or require fundamental architectural changes incompatible with those projects' design goals.
+The solution required separating processing logic from presentation to enable the same analytical core to serve interactive learners (Streamlit UI), reproducible research scripts (API/CLI), and diverse deployment contexts (desktop, web, container, hosted)—a design philosophy not aligned with existing tools' architectures.

 # Software Design

 DocuScope CA builds upon two decades of DocuScope rhetorical taxonomy development [@kaufer2004power; @kaufer2023docuscope] by modernizing the framework from rule-based string matching to trained spaCy models, dramatically expanding reach and accessibility.
-This work extends rather than replaces the existing DocuScope ecosystem: the rhetorical dictionaries and linguistic theory remain foundational, while the technical implementation enables integration with contemporary NLP infrastructure and open-source distribution.
+This represents the first open-source implementation integrating DocuScope rhetorical tagging with spaCy's linguistic pipeline through custom trained models.
+The work extends rather than replaces the existing DocuScope ecosystem: the rhetorical dictionaries and linguistic theory remain foundational, while the technical implementation enables integration with contemporary NLP infrastructure and open-source distribution.

-Creating new software was necessary because existing corpus tools lacked the architectural capacity for this integration.
-AntConc lacks extensibility for custom trained models; Voyant Tools runs exclusively in browser contexts incompatible with multi-stage NLP pipelines; spaCy and NLTK require programming expertise that would exclude our educational audience.
-The design separates processing logic from presentation, enabling the same analytical core to serve interactive learners (Streamlit UI), reproducible research scripts (API/CLI), and diverse deployment contexts (desktop, web, container, hosted).
+The architecture separates processing logic from presentation, enabling the same analytical core to serve interactive learners (Streamlit UI), reproducible research scripts (API/CLI), and diverse deployment contexts (desktop, web, container, hosted).
+This separation matters because it allows researchers to move fluidly between exploratory interface-driven discovery and reproducible programmatic workflows without switching tools or losing analytical continuity.
+An explicit provenance manifest captures software version, model identifiers, content hashes, and processing parameters, ensuring reproducible analysis across different deployment modes.

-Key trade-offs included choosing Polars over Pandas (performance over ecosystem maturity), Streamlit over Flask/Django (rapid development over fine-grained control), and bundling pre-trained models (reviewer accessibility over package size), reflecting the dual mandate of research-grade performance and educational accessibility that existing tools sacrifice.
+Key trade-offs included choosing Polars over Pandas (prioritizing performance for large corpora over ecosystem maturity), Streamlit over Flask/Django (rapid development and lower maintenance burden over fine-grained UI control), and bundling pre-trained models (immediate accessibility for reviewers and students over minimal package size).
+These decisions reflect the dual mandate of research-grade performance and educational accessibility, where ease of adoption matters as much as analytical capability.

-# Contribution and novelty

-DocuScope CA makes several key technical contributions: (1) first open-source implementation integrating DocuScope rhetorical tagging with spaCy's linguistic pipeline through custom trained models; (2) dual desktop/multi-user deployment architecture separating processing logic from interface; (3) explicit provenance manifest capturing version, model, content hashes, and processing parameters for reproducible analysis; (4) compact API and CLI enabling scripted workflows alongside interactive exploration.
-Together, these enable accessible, reproducible corpus analysis combining rhetorical depth with modern NLP capabilities in ways not previously available through open-source tools.

 # Implementation

-Python 3.11 stack: spaCy [@spacy2020] plus a DocuScope extension for joint linguistic/rhetorical tagging; Polars for columnar data processing [@polars2023]; Streamlit for the interface [@streamlit2023]; Plotly for visualization; `docuscospacy` for tag generation.
-Parsing and metric computation are isolated from presentation so the same core serves both UI and scripted contexts.
-The API/CLI expose only the minimal surface required for ingestion, parsing, metrics, and export.
-Tests exercise parsing, session persistence, and analysis routines.
-All core functionality operates offline with bundled models under `webapp/_models/`; external API keys are required only for optional AI-assisted analysis features.
+The software is built on Python 3.11 with spaCy [@spacy2020] for linguistic processing, Polars [@polars2023] for high-performance columnar data operations, Streamlit [@streamlit2023] for the web interface, and Plotly for interactive visualizations.
+The `docuscospacy` package integrates DocuScope rhetorical tagging into the spaCy pipeline.
+All core functionality operates offline with bundled models; external API keys are required only for optional AI-assisted analysis features.
+Comprehensive tests exercise parsing accuracy, session persistence, and analysis workflows.

 ## Ecosystem